justsomeon123/TkIDE/README.md

 - I am working on an extension system that will allow for smaller builds.
 - I am working on a system to run python files and output them to a tkinter terminal.
     > Note:I might  on adding the terminal as input and output for a more intergrated experience.
+- Running extension commands has a simple basis for now.
+  > You can now add your own commands to the extension system via the extensions folder and commands.json.
+To run a command type the sections of the command in the command box separated by / and press the run button.
+All console related code will not work.